Narsee Monjee College of Commerce and Economics

 Narsee Monjee College of Commerce and Economics (also known as NM College) is a premier college for commerce and economics affiliated to University of Mumbai.
 The college was established in 1964 by Shri Vile Parle Kelavani Mandal.
 It was awarded a re-accreditation 'A' grade and 3.42 GPA in the first cycle assessment conducted by the National Assessment and Accreditation Council.
 The college has been consistently ranked among the top colleges for commerce and economics education in India.

-Courses offered

-The institute offers courses of study in various commercial disciplines: